| TERMIO(4I) | Ioctl Requests | TERMIO(4I) |

 typed.
 A program can cancel the effect of typing the FLUSH

-character by clearing FLUSHO
+character by clearing FLUSHO.

-If PENDIN
+If PENDIN and

-are set, any input that has not yet been read
+IEXTEN are set, any input that has not yet been read

 is reprinted when the next character arrives as input.

-is then automatically cleared.
+PENDIN is then automatically cleared.

-is set, the following
+If IEXTEN is set, the following

 implementation-defined functions are enabled: special characters (